imagine-space/TOMLWORKCV/README.md

 - I was promoted to the lead of the FCA UK regulation team.
 We were tasked with updating the Seedrs platform to satisfy FCA regulations by a fixed deadline.
 Both our deadlines were acheived and we successfully passed an external regulatory audit.
 The project involved managing and motivating a team whilst translating specifications from stakeholders in compliance to technical solutions.
 - After completing the FCA regulations, I led the team in updating the platform to satisfy a new set of European regulations.
 This allowed Republic to offer investment oppurtunities to European investors.
 Again this project involved meeting tight deadlines as the whole company was focused on European expansion.
 A large part of the project involved internationalisation and localistation of the website which was difficult owing to the multiple sources of content in the ecosystem.
 We successfully satisfied the regulations on time.

-### Tech Stack
+#### Tech Stack

 - OOP, TDD, CI, CD
 - Agile/XP
 - Ruby, Python, Rails, JavaScript, Typescript, React, Redux, Docker, AWS, Lokalise
 - RSpec, Jest, Cucumber

-Homeflow (Oct 2019 - Jul 2021)
+### Homeflow (Oct 2019 - Jul 2021)

-Seedrs x Republic (Oct 2021 - Present)
 Software Engineer

 Homeflow is a property tech company where I worked as a backend engineer in Ruby on Rails.
 I honed my software skills maintaining a large distributed microservice infastructure.

+#### Projects

-- I led project to craft a database API to be used by external clients including the largest estate agency group in the UK Connells.
+- I led a project to craft a database API to be used by external clients including the largest estate agency group in the UK Connells.
 This led to a multi-million pound deal with Connels being completed.
 - I configured and built applications on a Docker Container Network.
 - I led a project to allow articles for multiple sites to be loaded through a Database API.
 This project included implementing multi-layered caching and overhauling legacy software.
 - I worked on a project for property withing certain geographical boundaries using geoqueries.

-### Tech Stack
+#### Tech Stack

 - OOP, TDD, CI, CD
 - Agile/XP